Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Finite-Dimensional Reformulation

 These operators will be useful for transforming arbitrary regulation signals into signals that are piecewise constant over all trading intervals except the~$k$-th, on which they are constant from the start of the interval up to time~$t$ and vanish thereafter.
-This construction ensures that we only consider regulation signals that exhaust their deviation budget before time~$t$.
-The restriction is valid because the robust constraints hold at time~$t$ if and only if they hold for all regulation signals that exhaust their deviation budget \emph{before} time $t$.
+The construction ensures that we only consider regulation signals that spend their deviation budget before time~$t$.
 To ease notation, we set $\bm x^0 = L^\dagger_T x^0$, $\bm x^\uparrow = L^\dagger_T x^\uparrow$, and $\bm x^\downarrow = L^\dagger_T x^\downarrow$.
 Building on these operators, we introduce a discretized uncertainty set.

 \begin{Prop} For any $t \in \T_k$ and any $k \in \K$, we have $L_t L^\dagger_t \Xi^+ \subseteq \Xi^+ $ and

 \end{Prop}

 We are now ready to provide finite-dimensional reformulations of the robust constraints~\eqref{R:x_lower}--\eqref{R:y_upper}, beginning with the bounds on power output.